 But why is this always so, predictably?
 Self-interest and expediency are the uncomplicated answers.

 US President-elect Donald Trump is the newest entrant into Wole Soyinka’s Black Book, well in the public domain.
 I predict that sometime during the presidency of Trump, Soyinka will “forgive” him; the incentives are far too irresistible for him.
 Yet, he will require a “Soyinka moment” to execute it, in the most flamboyant and opportune style.
 Soyinka’s Fatwah of Forgiveness towards Trump will come to pass.
-I have always speculated for exactly 30 years that Wole Soyinka will live to the age of 100 with his mind intact.
+I have always speculated for precisely 30 years that Wole Soyinka will live to the age of 100 with his mind intact.
 It is his beloved “Brethren” who constantly ruminate over Soyinka’s demise, yet they claim to love him.

 May Deji Sasegbon’s soul rest in blissful peace!
-And the considerable good he did in this world lives after him enduringly and I certainly do not need any forgiveness to say it, feel it and mean it.
+And the considerable good he did in this world lives after him enduringly, and I certainly do not need any forgiveness to say it, feel it and mean it.